-- 1.1.1 2023 This guidance document relates to the Excel workbook Section II of the 2023 risk based supervision data collection which requires the provision of data in respect of Public Funds. - 1.1.2 A Public Fund is a Financial Services Business as specified in Schedule 2, Part 2, paragraph 9 of the Proceeds of Crime (Jersey) Law 1999 (POC) and is subject to the requirements of the Money Laundering (Jersey) Order 2008 (MLO). - 1.1.3 Data should be provided on the Public Fund where the Public Fund meets the definition of "Collective Investment Fund" as set out in Article 3 of the Collective Investment Funds (Jersey) Law 1988, as amended.
-Public Funds are all Jersey Public Funds (Certified, Recognized and Unregulated) and Non-Jersey Public Funds that are managed and controlled from Jersey.
-For the purposes of collating the list of Non-Jersey Public Funds only those that have FSBs providing the following services have been listed: - (a) Manager; - (b) Investment Manager; - (c) General Partner; and - (d) Trustee. - 1.1.4 Public Funds that are relevant persons are required to have an MLCO and an MLRO under the MLO. - 1.1.5 The Public Fund as a relevant person should have obtained Customer Due Diligence (CDD) on all its investors (its customers), their beneficial owners and controllers, and on any third parties upon whose behalf the investor acts and the beneficial owners and controllers of those third parties. - 1.1.6 The JFSC is required to supervise the Public Funds compliance with AML/CFT/CPF requirements under the Proceeds of Crime (Supervisory Bodies) (Jersey) Law 2008 (SBL).
+- 1.1.1 This guidance document relates to the Excel workbook Section II of the 2025 risk-based supervision data collection which requires the provision of data in respect of public funds. - 1.1.2 A public fund is a Financial Services Business as specified in Schedule 2, Part 2, paragraph 9 of the Proceeds of Crime (Jersey) Law 1999 (POC) and is subject to the requirements of the Money Laundering (Jersey) Order 2008 (MLO). - 1.1.3 Data should be provided on the public fund where the public fund meets the definition of "Collective Investment Fund" as set out in Article 3 of the Collective Investment Funds (Jersey) Law 1988, as amended.
+Public funds are all Jersey public funds (certified, recognized and unregulated) and non-Jersey public funds that are managed and controlled from Jersey.
+For the purposes of collating the list of non-Jersey public funds only those that have FSBs providing the following services have been listed: - (a) Manager; - (b) Investment Manager; - (c) General Partner; and - (d) Trustee. - 1.1.4 Public funds that are relevant persons are required to have an MLCO and an MLRO under the MLO. - 1.1.5 The public fund as a relevant person should have obtained customer due diligence (CDD) on all its investors (its customers), their beneficial owners and controllers, and on any third parties upon whose behalf the investor acts and the beneficial owners and controllers of those third parties. - 1.1.6 We are required to supervise the Public Funds compliance with AML/CFT/CPF requirements under the Proceeds of Crime (Supervisory Bodies) (Jersey) Law 2008 (SBL).